openshift/ci-docs/content/en/docs/how-tos/adding-a-new-secret-to-ci.md

 In order to add a new secret to our system, you will first need to create a "secret collection".
 Secret collections are managed at [selfservice.vault.ci.openshift.org](https://selfservice.vault.ci.openshift.org).
-Just head there, log in, click on the "New Collection" button, enter a name for your new secret collection, and click the "Submit" button and, ideally, add your teammates as members.
+Just head there, log in, click on the "New Collection" button, enter a name for your new secret collection, click the "Submit" button and, ideally, add your teammates as members.
 Important: Secret collection names are globally unique in our system.
 {{< alert title="Info" color="info" >}} Users must have logged in to the DPTP Vault system at least once before they are listed as potential members. {{< /alert >}}